kwoktszwai/Test-Development-Engineer-Challenge-2024/README.md

 ## Testing Framework

-We use Jest as our testing framework.
+We use Playwright and Node.js as our testing framework.

 ## Local Test Setup

-To run the tests locally, follow these steps:
+To run the tests locally:

 1. Clone the repository
-2. Install dependencies with `npm install`
-3. Run the tests with `npm test`
+2. Run the tests with `npx playwright test`

 ## Additional Configuration Requirements